shravanimamidala/Fake_Review_Monitoring_UI/README.md

 2.User interact with user for writing a review

-3.If user tries to login with invalid credentials,Gets a prompt message
+3.Admin gets an alert when user makes an analogous review

-4.When Bot/Blocked user tries to login and create a review,gets a blocked message
+4.If user tries to login with invalid credentials,Gets a prompt message

-5.Admin interact with UI to make an Analysis
+5.When Bot/Blocked user tries to login and create a review,gets a blocked message

-6.If admin tries to login with invalid credentials,Gets a prompt message
+6.Admin interact with UI to make an Analysis

-7.Invalid file input other than .csv,Gets an error message
+7.If admin tries to login with invalid credentials,Gets a prompt message.

-8.Admin gets an alert when user makes an analogous review
+8.Invalid file input other than .csv,Gets an error message